hashgraph/hedera-json-rpc-relay/docs/design/hbar-limiter.md

     IpAddressHbarSpendingPlanRepository --> CacheService : uses
 ```
 ### Support flexible alerting mechanisms for spending thresholds
+The existing technical infrastructure, prometheus and grafana will be used to trigger alerts.
+At the time of this writing 10K HBar is the maximum the relay operator can spend in one day, on HashIO.

+The rest of this section describes addtional metrics that will be added, with alerts later, to track critical balances, and how new values for those tiers in HashIO will
+be determined.

 The initial spending threshold of the Tier 3 General users will be a rough
 estimate based on the current daily spending of the Relay Operator.
 In order
 to refine this over time a prometheus metric called the `basicSpendingPlanCounter`
 will be used to track the number of unique spending plans.

-The metrics listed below will be added to help determine the best Tier 3 General users
+The metrics listed below will be added to help determine the best Tier 3 General users over time:
-over time:

 1. Daily Unique Users Counter
 2. Average Daily Users